dev65808/Verilog-Assignment/README.md

 - select is a 2-bit input.
 - x and y are 8-bit inputs.
 - z is an 8-bit output.
-- Multiple conditions of select are:
+- Use case statement inside always block to handle multiple select conditions:

     00: z = 0